Universal computational super-resolution framework for imaging of quantum dots: Conclusion

 \section{Conclusion}

-We introduced a calibration-free, single-shot super-resolution framework for imaging dense samples of quantum emitters.
+We introduced a calibration-free, single-shot computational super-resolution framework for imaging dense samples of quantum emitters.
 Trained entirely on synthetically generated images that span broad optical conditions, our convolutional model reconstructs super-resolved emitter maps directly from a single intensity frame, without requiring prior knowledge of the imaging system, spectral selectivity, or stochastic blinking.
 We validated the method across three distinct samples, sparse and dense In(Ga)As quantum dots in planar cavities and strain-induced emitters in WSe$_2$ monolayers, covering low signal-to-noise ratios, overlapping PSFs, astigmatism, and inhomogeneous backgrounds.
+Despite being acquired under different imaging conditions, the images from all three samples are super-resolved using the same deep-learning model without retraining or fine-tuning, demonstrating its universality.
 In all cases, the model produced precise localizations well below the corresponding Rayleigh limits and recovered spatial configurations that were inaccessible to conventional single-frame fitting.
 Because the developed framework is universal and fast, it is immediately useful as a metrology and feedback tool for nanophotonics and quantum-device fabrication, where accurate inter-emitter spacing and alignment determine device performance.
 We believe our approach will enable universal, single-shot super-resolution across a wider class of solid-state emitters, supporting scalable quantum-photonic technologies and related nanoscale science.